Don't put a marketing candidate off during the interview

 How to re-phrase: Set in a competency style: tell me about a time when you had to deliver a campaign on a limited budget.
 How did you achieve results?

-Question: The last person who did this job wasn’t successful because they were able to manage the workload and run parallel campaigns.
+Question: The last person who did this job wasn’t successful because they were able to manage the workload and run parallel marketing campaigns.
 What would you do differently?

 What the candidate heard: You are badmouthing your team and that the workload is heavy and might be unmanageable.